labs14-market-organizer/backend/README.md

     *  DB_DEV - required in development only, the `postgres://` URL of your development database
     *  GOOGLE_ID - This is provided in the Credentials section of the Google Developer Console
     *  GOOGLE_SECRET - This is also provided in the Credentials section of the Google Developer Console
-    *  FACEBOOK_ID - Provided by Facebook
+    *  FACEBOOK_ID - This is provided in the Basic Settings section of the Facebook Developers dashboard
-    *  FACEBOOK_SECRET - Provided by Facebook
+    *  FACEBOOK_SECRET - This is also provided in the Basic Settings section of the Facebook Developers dashboard

 ## Contributing